norgeous/comfyui-chunker/README.md

 - VACE sometimes rejects the size (esp. some smaller sizes)
 - When using Load Image with mask connected, but no mask drawn, then Chunker throws error
-- KSampler with seed connected to values causes Combine to error
-- Can't have 2x divide+combine in same workflow because execution order means out of vram error is likely
+- Can't have 2x sequencial divide+combine in same workflow because random ComfyUI execution order means out of vram error is likely